Skamer/Eska-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Do you have an error log of what happened?**
+If you don't see any errors, make sure that error reporting is enabled (`/console scriptErrors 1`) or install [BugSack](https://mods.curse.com/addons/wow/BugSack).

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'